PullRequestTimeout/gooey-startpage/README.md

 -   ~Empty field check for new link input.~
     -	~Build a custom modal for more elegant solution than using alert().~
 -   Remove items from tabindex until they're visible, and make sure tabindex functions correctly.
--   Create extension icons and add to /icons directory
+-   ~Create extension icons and add to /icons directory.~
 -   Learn how to version after release.
 -   Finalise manifest.json, and submit to Mozilla for signing.